-Our fundamental premise is that compensation must be based on long-term performance while being fair to all stakeholders.
+Our fundamental premise continues to be that compensation must be based on long-term performance while being fair to all stakeholders.
 A majority of compensation for the executive group is "at risk" incentive awards.
 Both cash and equity incentive awards are performance-based and therefore "at risk".
 No one is guaranteed either cash- or equity-based awards.